If you are looking for the Best Trailing Succulents For Hanging Baskets then this list is all you ever need! We have the

 Botanical Name: Hoya pachyclada

-Wax plant is much slower growing than other species of Hoya genus.
-Thriving in well-draining soil and warm, humid conditions, it produces white and glossy flowers in springs and summers.
+The Wax plant is much slower growing than other species of the Hoya genus.
 Leaves are thick and green with slight red around the edges and of course, waxy in appearance.

 8. String of Hearts

 Botanical Name: Ceropegia linearis

-Knowing where this plant gets its name from is a no-brainer as the leaves resemble heart symbol and come in a beautiful shade of blue-green, silver and purple.
-As the stems are long and dangling, it’s one of the best trailing succulents.
-We also added it in our list of heart-shaped plants here.
+Knowing where this plant gets its name is a no-brainer as the leaves resemble heart symbols and come in a beautiful shade of blue-green, silver, and purple.
+It’s one of the best trailing succulents.

 9. String of Pearls

 Botanical Name: Senecio rowleyanus

-Easily to grow, this beautiful succulent for a hanging basket is drought tolerant, favorable, if you forget to water often.
-The leaves are spherical, pea-like, and light-green.
-Because of the uniquely shaped foliage, it piques up interest almost immediately.
-It’ll do well in partial sunlight, away from the scorching afternoon sun.
+Easy to grow, this beautiful succulent for a hanging basket is drought tolerant, and favorable if you forget to water often.
+The leaves are spherical, pea-like, and light green.

 10. Lantern Flower

 Botanical Name: Ceropegia haygarthii

-Plants that produce unusual bloom require special care often, which is not the case here.
-A little bit of shade and regular watering is all they need.
-Do not overwater.
-Keep them either as a climber or trailing plant.
-The choice is yours!
+Plants that produce unusual blooms require special care often, which is not the case here.
+A little bit of shade and regular watering is all this plant needs.

 11. String of Nickels